Unsupervised Anomaly Detection in Stream Data with Online Evolving Spiking Neural Networks: Experiments

-As the second benchmark for our experiments, we selected Yahoo Anomaly Dataset \cite{YahooAnomalyDataset}, which consists of four categories of data files:
+The Yahoo Anomaly Dataset \citep{YahooAnomalyDataset} repository consists of four categories of data files:

 \begin{itemize} \item \texttt{A1Benchmark} - contains 67 data files with real input time series values.
-Both point and window anomalies occur in these data files. \item \texttt{A2Benchmark} - consists of 100 synthetic data files, which contain anomalies in the form of single outliers (point anomalies).
-Most of input time series values in this category have their own periodicity. \item \texttt{A3Benchmark} - which has 100 synthetic data files, with anomalies in the form of single outliers.
-In comparison to \texttt{A2Benchmark}, input values time series in this category are more noisy. \item \texttt{A4Benchmark} - contains 100 synthetic data files, where anomalies are mainly sudden step changes in input values of time series. \end{itemize}
+Both single anomalous values and windows of anomalies occur in these data files.
+Each data file consists of three time series: timestamps, input values and a label for each input value as being either anomalous or not. \item \texttt{A2Benchmark} - consists of 100 synthetic data files, which contain anomalies in the form of single anomalous values.
+Most of input time series values in this category have their own periodicity.
+Similarly to \texttt{A1Benchmark}, each data file contains only three time series: timestamp, input values and labels indicating the presence or absence of anomalies. \item \texttt{A3Benchmark} - has 100 synthetic data files with anomalies in the form of single anomalous values.
+In comparison to \texttt{A2Benchmark}, input values time series in this category are more noisy.
+In addition to three standard time series (timestamps, input values and anomalies labels), data files in this category contain also other time series (trend, noise, seasonality and changepoint), which are not used by our OeSNN-UAD model neither for anomaly detection nor for the calculation of the detection quality. \item \texttt{A4Benchmark} - contains 100 synthetic data files with anomalies.
+The majority of the anomalies correspond to sudden transitions from an input data trend to another significantly different input data trend. \texttt{A4Benchmark} consists of the same time series types as \texttt{A3Bechnmark}.
+Again, in our detector we used only first three time series in each data file: timestamp, input values and anomalies labels.
+The former two are used for anomaly detection by OeSNN-UAD, while the third time series is used for calculation of its detection quality. \end{itemize}

+All time series in the Yahoo repository are imbalanced or strongly imbalanced with the average percentage of input values being anomalies in a time series less than 1\% on average.
+Similarly to the NAB repository, data files in the Yahoo Anomaly Dataset repository are provided as CSV files.